KanteronSystems/blogen/site/content/post/2020-03-23-platform-covid19.md

 Francisco Cervero (Singapore): Global Health Consultant at World Health Organization; Health Systems, Policy & Economics Researcher at National University of Singapore.

-Kanteron's Platform is already installed in some of the largest healthcare systems in the world, and we've started to receive reports that it is making a real difference.
+Kanteron's Platform is already installed in some of the largest healthcare systems in the world, and we've started to receive reports that it is making a real difference, for example as [featured in AmericaTV](https://www.americatv.com.pe/noticias/actualidad/como-ataca-coronavirus-pulmones-y-que-dano-causa-pacientes-n410305).
 For further inquiries please [contact us using the form at the bottom of our web home page](https://www.kanteron.com/#CONTACT).

 It has also been featured in Catalyst Health 2.0 [Health Tech Responds to COVID-19 website](https://www.covid19healthtech.com/companies/kanteron-systems).